His daughter was Sheerah, who built both Lower and Upper Beth-horon, and Uzzen-sheerah” (1 Chronicles 7:24).

 If you’re having trouble putting it all together, here’s the short version: She’erah was a mighty name, not given over to the timid of heart.
 She was a woman known for her strength and not just her physical power, like the noun version she’er indicates, but for her resilience to survive one’s own flesh and blood.
 She was a remnant among her people, in a tribe that would come to symbolize the fate of those polluted by the leaven bread of the Pharisees.
 Chronicles tells us that Sheerah is either the daughter of Ephraim or his grandaughter, the daughter of his son Beriah.

 And, when one considers the pivotal position the cities she built held, Uzzen-sheerah being named after herself, you will realize even more just how blessed and favored she was among men.
+Both upper and lower Beth-Huron were fortified by King Solomon with walls and gates.
+Having laid a solid foundation, Sheerah’s legacy to her people was just as solid making her worthy of being named in the Scriptures.
 As her name suggests, she was given a position of authority among her tribe to be the good leaven that would one day help to usher in the One who would change the whole loaf.
+Some translations render her name as “kinswoman.”
 She was more than an overcomer.
 To be counted among the remnant of her people, in her day, Sheerah just might have been the original Princess of Power.

 How much one sentence can hold when one considers the context of its words.
 How much revelation is available to those who will become a lover of God’s words!